Graduate Students & Postdoctoral Researchers

 Olivia Mazzarello

-Olivia Mazzarello is a MA student in the Counselling Psychology program at McGill University.
-She graduated with a Bachelor of Science degree in Honors Psychology from McGill University.
-Currently, her research focuses on the associations between parental experiences of childhood maltreatment and the placement outcomes of children involved with Child Protective Services.
+Olivia Mazzarello is a PhD student in the Counselling Psychology program at McGill University.
+She previously earned both her Master of Arts in Counselling Psychology and her Bachelor of Science in Honours Psychology from McGill.
+Her master’s research examined the associations between parental experiences of childhood maltreatment and the placement outcomes of children involved with child protective services.
+Building on this work, her doctoral research aims to deepen our understanding of the placement outcomes and decision-making processes for children involved with Child Protective Services who are placed in kinship care.

 Sophie Beaudette